0xPolygon/polygon-edge-docs/docs/how-tos/howto-setup-ibft/howto-set-ibft-locally.md

 For the `<port>` we will use `10001` since we will configure the libp2p server for `node 1` to listen on this port later.

-And lastly, we need the `<node_id>` which we can get from the output of the previously ran command `go run main.go ibft init --data-dir test-chain-1` command (which was used to generate keys and data directories for the `node1`)
+And lastly, we need the `<node_id>` which we can get from the output of the previously ran command `go run main.go secrets init --data-dir test-chain-1` command (which was used to generate keys and data directories for the `node1`)

 After the assembly, the multiaddr connection string to the `node 1` which we will use as the bootnode will look something like this (only the `<node_id>` which is at the end should be different):
 ```